Conformal online model aggregation: COMA under distribution shift

 \subsection{Decentralized COMA under distribution shift}

-In the scenario described above, suppose that each agent operates independently by providing an interval at each iteration and, subsequently, the \emph{aggregator} merges these intervals according to the vector $w^{(t)}$.
+In the scenario described above, suppose that each agent operates independently by providing an interval at each iteration and, subsequently, the \emph{aggregator} merges these intervals according to the observed vector $w^{(t)}$.
 This framework can be referred to as a decentralized dynamic merging.
-Under this setting, the advantage of the quantile tracking method is that it never returns sets of infinite dimensions.
+In this setting, the advantage of the quantile tracking method is that it never returns sets of infinite measure.
 This implies that the loss function used can remain the size of the different sets, ensuring that the bound described in~\eqref{eq:bound-cl} is valid.
-In the case of using the described ACI approach, it becomes necessary to employ a function $g(\cdot)$ that is capable of returning a finite number when the miscoverage rate $\alpha_k^{(t)}$ is less than or equal to 0.
+In the case of using the described ACI approach, it becomes necessary to employ a function $g(\cdot)$ that is capable of returning a finite number when $\alpha_k^{(t)} \leq 0$.
+Before proceeding with the rest of the section, we introduce a proposition which holds under the following assumptions: \begin{enumerate} \item Negative total elementwise empirical correlation between $\{\phi^{(t)}\}_{t=1}^T$ and $\{w^{(t)}\}_{t=1}^T$: